-Many people often use a trust to purchase their investment properties because of the asset protection and tax advantages offered by trusts.
+Many people use a trust to purchase their investment properties because of the asset protection and tax advantages they offer.

 Unfortunately, most lenders don’t know how to structure trust loans correctly which can result in the borrower missing out on these tax advantages.